 I’m going to show you how to make a ginger bug, which is started by a wild ferment.
 This means that no commercial yeast is added, but rather comes from the local environment.

-It’s super simple to make and can be a base for all kinds of homemade soda drinks, not only just ginger beer.
+It’s super simple to make and can be a base for all kinds of fermented soda recipes, not only just ginger beer.

 Ginger has been used as a spice and medicinally for hundreds, if not thousands, of years.
 Somewhere along the line it was discovered that if you mix it with sugar and water it will ferment until bubbly fairly quickly.